OFAslan/DAwPy-Assignments/README.md

-# DS_Assigment1
+# DAwPy-Assignments
-This is an assigment for numpy & pandas basics.
+I added the first assigment for numpy & pandas basics.